 Contribution by Ask The Dutch Guy

-One of the most beautiful villages in The Netherlands is Giethoorn.
-Giethoorn, which is also known as The Venice Of The North is truly captivating.
-Here are some of the places you can visit in the village that makes it one of the most beautiful places to visit in The Netherlands.
+One of the most beautiful villages in the Netherlands is Giethoorn.
+Giethoorn, or The Venice of the North, is truly captivating.
+Here are some places you can visit in the village that make it one of the most beautiful places in the Netherlands.

-The Canals It’s true that a lot of Dutch villagers have some type of canal network, but there’s something unique about the canals of Giethoorn.
-For one, these canals feature tall and narrow bridges because they were built for farmers and their goods.
+Many Dutch villagers indeed have some canal network, but there’s something unique about them.
+These canals feature tall and narrow bridges because they were built for farmers and their goods.

 Contribution by Local Passport Family

 Known as “The City of Bridges” or “The Floating City,” Venice is filled with hundreds of canals and bridges.
 It’s easy to get lost amidst tiny alleys that turn every which way, but that’s part of the fun!